SpecDD

 Purpose:

-Demonstrate SpecDD using a small todo application.
+Demonstrate SpecDD using a small Travel Planner.

 Structure:

-src: Source code and colocated specs
+./src: Source code and colocated specs

-tests: Test suite
+./tests: Test suite

 Must: